beehaflich/reach/README.md

 ### What prerequisites do I need?
 What conflicts might this have?

-Nothing.
-This is a very simple library and has no external dependencies.
+There are no JS library prerequisites.
+I've written it vanilla for compatibility and simplicity.

 In order to use the JSON stringification, you will either need to guarantee the client browser has access to the JSON object (polyfills are ok), or edit my code slightly to include whatever library or code you wish to use.
 Most sites are OK with this browser requirement; JSON has been supported for awhile.